Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-2.md

 - **Chipset** decides how components talk to each other in the computer.
   - **Northbridge** connects RAM and video cards
-  - **Southbridge** maintains I/O (input/output) controllers, like hard drives and USB devices that inout and output data.
+  - **Southbridge** maintains I/O (input/output) controllers, like hard drives and USB devices that input and output data.

 - The chipset allows you to manage data between the CPU, RAM, and peripherals.